-Substitution of metal atoms or $BH_4$ groups by other cations and anions can be considered as a way to alter stability of borohydrides.

-Two mixed-cations borohydrides have been found recently: LiK(BH4)2 (Nickels et al., 2008) and LiSc(BH4)4 (Hagemann et al., 2008).
-However, hydrogen desorption temperature for such compounds appears not to be lower than for the single cation constituents, but merely intermediate between the two (Nickels et al., 2008).
+Substitution of metal atoms or BH4 groups by other cations and anions can be considered as a way to alter stability of borohydrides.
+A few mixed-cations borohydrides have been found recently: LiK(BH4)2 (Nickels et al., 2008) and MSc(BH4)4 (Hagemann et al., 2008; Černý et al., 2009b).
+However, hydrogen desorption temperatures for such compounds appear to be high.
+For LiK(BH4)2 it is not lower than for the single cation constituents, but merely an intermediate between the two (Nickels et al., 2008).

-Notably, mixed-anion derivatives show more favourable hydrogen storage properties than the individual components; this is well illustrated for the LiBH4-LiNH2 system (Meisner et al., 2006).
-Currently, two mixed borohydrideamide phases have been structurally characterized: Li4(BH4)(NH2)3 (Filinchuk et al., 2006; Chater et al., 2006) and Li2(BH4)(NH2) (Chater et al., 2007).
-Very recently an existence of mixed borohydrides-alanates has been reported: Na4(BH4)(AlH4)3 crystallizes in a primitive cubic $2 \times 2 \times 2$ supercell of NaBH4 (Smith et al., 2007), Mg(BH4)(AlH4) was identified with yet unknown crystal structure (Zhao et al., 2007).
+An apparent linear correlation between Pauling electronegativites and decomposition temperatures for borohydrides has been found (Nakamori et al., 2006).
+It was pointed out (Ravnsbæk et al., 2009a) that the significant structural diversity and low decomposition temperatures for the novel series of alkali-zinc borohydrides, such as $MZn_2(BH_4)5$ and $NaZn(BH_4)3$ , may be assigned to the ability to form more covalent bonds between Zn and BH4 units, as compared to the alkali metal borohydrides.
+Indeed, the Pauling electronegativity of zinc is higher than those for the alkaline metals and Sc, $Zn(BH_4)2$ has not yet been isolated in its free form, and its instability may contribute to the lower stability of Zn-based borohydrides.
+Variation in the ratio between the alkali and transition metal, as well as a use of different metals, thus enables tuning of the properties for hydrogen storage in alkali metal-transition metal-BH4 systems.
+Therefore, a variety of novel mixed-cation transition-metal based borohydrides may be discovered in the near future.
+The mixed-anion derivatives of metal borohydrides show even more favourable hydrogen storage properties than the individual components; this is well illustrated for the LiBH4-LiNH2 system (Meisner et al., 2006).
+Currently, two mixed borohydride-amide phases have been structurally characterized: $Li_4(BH_4)(NH_2)3$ (Filinchuk et al., 2006; Chater et al., 2006) and $Li_2(BH_4)(NH_2)$ (Chater et al., 2007).
+Very recently an existence of mixed borohydrides-alanates has been reported: $Na_4(BH_4)(AH_4)3$ crystallizes in a primitive cubic $2 \times 2 \times 2$ supercell of NaBH4 (Smith et al., 2007), Mg(BH4)(AlH4) was identified with yet unknown crystal structure (Zhao et al., 2007).
 Hydrogen desorption properties for the latter class of compounds are not yet reported.
-Currently, only amide containing mixed-anion derivatives showed some decreasing of the hydrogen evolution temperature (Meisner et al., 2006).
+Currently, only amide containing mixed-anion derivatives showed some decreasing of the hydrogen evolution temperature comparing to the two hydrogen-containing constituents (Meisner et al., 2006).
 However, we can see that the mixed-anion derivatives show a bigger improvement of hydrogen storage properties than the mixed-cation ones.
 This may be partly due to the formation of dihydrogen bonds (such as B-H...H-N) between different anions, which are expected to facilitate hydrogen desorption.
 A similar modification of light metal borohydrides can be achieved by introducing neutral hydrogen-rich molecules, such as ammonia or water.
-Such examples include $Mg(BH_4)2 \cdot 2 NH_3$ (Soloveichik et al., 2008)and NaBH4 · 2 H2O (Filinchuk, Hagemann, 2008); the first substance shows very favourable hydrogen storage properties.
+Such examples include Mg(BH4)2·2NH3 (Soloveichik et al., 2008) and NaBH4·2H2O (Filinchuk, Hagemann, 2008); the first substance shows very favourable hydrogen storage properties.